ckdake/ckdake.com/content/blog/2015/so-youve-agreed-to-a-bike-ride.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/ckdake/8439531946/in/album-72157645385507565/" title="Stinky Trail, Peachtree City, Georgia"><img src="https://farm9.staticflickr.com/8080/8439531946_c123fd72e2_z.jpg" width="640" height="427" alt="Stinky Trail, Peachtree City, Georgia"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+Also, this ride with other people probably shouldn't be the first time you have ridden this bike.
+Do a few laps in your neighborhood, make sure it's adjusted ok, has working brakes, shifts ok, doesn't have loose parts, and doesn't have flat tires.

 ## What should you wear?

 Bike shorts with a chamois are a must.
 Wear them as your layer closest to your skin (no undies under them).
 Ask if you can borrow some.
 "Bib Shorts" with suspenders are life changing, but reasonable ones cost $100 or more so borrow first.